solidsgroup/alamo/Readme.md

     ./configure --dim 2

+Once you have run the configure script without errors, build with

+    make

 The default is to compile in 3 dimensions.
 If you specify AMReX directly, it will check to make sure that AMReX is also compiled in the same number of dimensions.
 To generate documentation, type